opentx/opentx-taranis-manual/advanced/audio.md

   ![](audio/dowbloadSDcontents.png)

-- The zip file abailable for download depends on the Companion radio profile being used.
+- The zip file available for download depends on the Companion radio profile being used.
 - Click on the zip file link to download the microSD card contents

   ![](audio/sdZipFileLink.png)